ganiulis/personal-notes/00_Software_Development/00_Tools_for_Development/01_PHPStorm/00_Docker_Integration.md

-# Summary
+# PHPStorm Docker Integration

 Docker, along with any common PHP extension, has built-in support in PHPStorm.

 Many applications within the PHP container can be connected with PHPStorm for seamless development, debugging, and testing.

 # Instructions